mtguerreiro/pcbs/docs/adc_board_six_channels.rst

 Board and pinout
 ----------------

 A fully populated board is shown in :numref:`fig-adc-board-six-channels-adc-board`.
 The analog inputs are on the left (connector J1), while SPI interface is on the right (connector J2).
+The board's pinout is shown in :numref:`fig-adc-board-six-channels-pinout`.

 .. figure:: img/adc-board-six-channels/adc-board.svg
    :name: fig-adc-board-six-channels-adc-board